 Article 58.
-Upon motion duly made and seconded and motion made by Bryan Lauzon, Chairman Planning Board it was Unanimously Voted for the Town to amend Article VI of the Zoning By-Laws by inserting the following definition:
+To see if the Town will vote to amend Article VI of the Zoning By-Laws by inserting the following definition:

 DEFINITIONS:

 Billboard: Outdoor advertising on a board, poster, panel structure or device of any kind used or intended to be used for advertising or display painted thereon, or for the affixment, attachment or support of printed posters or other advertising matter, and constructed, erected and located on any premises or applied directly and or attached to a wall or placed on a roof of a building or structure not owned or occupied by the person for whose use such billboard is constructed, erected, located or attached, and when used for purposes other than advertising the business conducted on such premises or in such building or structure.
 Such outdoor advertising constructed, erected and located as aforesaid used for the purpose of advertising the business conducted on a premise or in a building or structure shall be deemed a sign.